manouslinard/django-marketplace/README.md

 ---
 ## Environment Variables:
-All the environmnent variables used in this project are inside the file: .env.dev.
+All the environmnent variables used in this project are inside the file: .env.dev (located in the same directory as docker-compose.yml).
 The fields required in this file are:
 ```
 DEBUG=1
 SECRET_KEY=<your_secret_key>